DigitexOfficial/digitex_api_doc/trading_ws.md

 }
 ```

-And the response message will be he following:
+And the response message will be the following:

 ```json
 {